Molecular, Cellular, and Developmental Biology (MCDB)

 HTBA

-* MCDB 4740a or b, Independent Research Joseph Wolenski
+* MCDB 4740a, Independent Research Joseph Wolenski

 Research project under faculty supervision taken Pass/Fail.
 This is the only independent research course available to underclassmen.
 Students are expected to spend approximately ten hours per week in the laboratory.
 To register, the student must submit a form, which is available from the course site on Canvas@Yale, and a written plan of study with bibliography, approved by the faculty research adviser.
 The form and proposal must be uploaded to Canvas@Yale by the end of the second week of classes.
 A final research report is required at the end of the term.
 Students who take this course more than once must reapply each term.
 Guidelines for the course should be obtained from the office of the director of undergraduate studies or downloaded from the Canvas@Yale server.